Polistes fuscatus: Individual recognition

-Individual recognition is highly important in the formation of behavioral interactions between members of different castes within a population of P. fuscatus.
-The ability to recognize individuals is vital for the existence of a linear dominance hierarchy, in which is a determinant for many aspects of behavior of the paper wasp, including the amount of food and work an individual wasp would be able to have or need to accomplish, the amount of aggression one may receive, and the number of offspring a specific wasp may produce.
-The ability to recognize individuals also helps dictate how one wasp may treat another, whether it be to hold a dominant role or to act submissively within an interaction.
+Individual recognition is highly important in the formation of behavioral interactions between members of different castes within a nest of P. fuscatus.
+The ability to recognize individuals is vital for the existence of a linear dominance hierarchy, which facilitates reproductive suppression and division of labor.
+Critically, the ability to recognize individuals also helps dictate how one wasp may treat another, whether it be to hold a dominant role or to act submissively within an interaction.

-Polistes fuscatus has the capability to not only recognize where wasps of their population may fall in the hierarchy, but may also be able to recognize individual nest-mates through specific facial and abdominal markings.
-One study indicated that if the facial and abdominal markings of a wasp were to be changed through painting with different color paints, mainly black or yellow, when the wasp was reintroduced into the nest, it would receive much aggression until it was reaccepted back into the colony (i.e. when the nest-mates felt familiar with that wasp).
+Polistes fuscatus can recognize individual nest-mates through specific facial and abdominal markings.
+One study indicated that if the facial and abdominal markings of a wasp were modified with acrylic paints, reintroduction of the modified individual would cause it to receive increased aggression until it was reintegrated back into the colony (i.e. when the nest-mates felt familiar with that wasp).
 The study was able to indicate that recognition was specific to the individual given that there was no relationship between specific markings and dominance rank, rather markings were purely used for individual recognition.
-Furthermore, previous research by Bura and Gamboa indicated that wasps use chemical cues to identify nest-mates and wasps that are foreign to the nest would be immediately chased away within the first five minutes.
-That the reintroduced wasps were not chased away is a strong indication that facial and abdominal patterns are not used for net-mate recognition, but is only used for individual recognition.

-The ability to recognize individuals may not only be useful for behavioral interaction, but may also be used to reduce aggressive interaction between individuals of different dominance ranks, as well as to help foundresses determine and regulate the amount of resources each individual within the nest receives.
+The ability to recognize individuals may be used to reduce aggressive interaction between individuals of different dominance ranks, as well as to help foundresses determine and regulate the amount of resources each individual within the nest receives.
+One mechanism for this reduced aggression occurs where colony members engage in social eavesdropping, where they observe the result of a dominance bout and infer their relative position in the hierarchy without engaging in a fight directly.

-Researchers found that when Polistes fuscatus paper wasps live isolated, their anterior optic tubercle, area responsible for processing of visual colors, grows more relative to mushroom body.
-Moreover, they lose ability to recognize other paper wasps' colored faces.
+Researchers found that when Polistes fuscatus paper wasps live isolated, their anterior optic tubercle, the area responsible for processing visual colors, grows more relative to mushroom body.
+Moreover, they lose the ability to recognize other paper wasps' colored faces.